X

 • Medical expenses for a child

-It is imperative that if you do have children and you are no longer with the other parent of the child there are a few things that you need to know.
+It is imperative that if you do have children and you are no longer with the other parent of the child there are things that you need to know.

 Firstly it is the duty of both parents to look after children.
 In the way in which they were when the parents were together.